Adnane13/excel_sudoku/README.md

 NOTE :  - some times it will not get the results correct, some cell may swap the numbres, and some times its just wont work good.
         - the other 2 python files are to verify or generate the puzzel
+        - THE MAX OF EMPTY SPOTS ARE 50 for now

 best of luck.